 Male-stripping troupe manager caught

+Laurel Goodman, 57, who co-managed travelling male stripper group Dream Idols, was sentenced to 26 months imprisonment in September 2016 for tax and benefit fraud.
 Goodman moved to a remote location and changed her identity, but was ultimately caught by HMRC investigators after a year on the run.
 She evaded??114,000 in income?tax while managing Dream Idols.

 Church leader fraudulently claimed ?150,000 Gift Aid

 Luton preacher?Teslim Johnson was jailed for four years after being found to have fraudulently claimed ?150,000 Gift Aid repayments.
 Johnson lied about charity donations to swindle the tax office, but HMRC investigations found that as Johnson was the only person named on the church?s bank accounts, he was able to divert money from these fraudulent claims into his personal bank account.
 Mark Cox, assistant director at HMRC’s Fraud Investigation Service, said: ?Johnson thought his position in society would put him above scrutiny, but if you break the law HMRC will investigate.”

 ?9.8m VAT funded luxury Spanish home

+Businessman Jason Butler oversaw international VAT fraud worth ?9.8m to fund an extravagent lifestyle of expensive cars and a luxury Spanish home before being caught by HMRC investigators.
+Butler, who owned a string of expensive supercars, a speedboat and 96 properties in Leeds, was jailed for nine years in March 2018.
 Eden Noblett, assistant director of HMRC’s Fraud Investigation Service, said: ?This was a complex fraud involving offshore companies and moving money internationally.
 This case should serve as a warning to anyone considering stealing taxpayers’ money.
 No matter how clever and sophisticated you think your fraud is, we will catch you.”

 ?450,000 tax scam to finance sports car racing